karthik/ddd/02-data_documenting.md

 **The Homer Car**

-A complex dataset that is painstakingly documented but very difficult to read and interpret

-Optimizing too early as an example

-another example - writing a tome of a book to document the process, but using a technology that is not portable or standard.
-E.g., you recorded your data using a complex punch card system that is systematically documented; but no one can read punch cards anymore.
+A complex dataset that is painstakingly documented but very difficult to read and interpret.
+This is characterized by having something fragile and time consuming.
+An example of this would be a large, handwritten book that documents the process of designing an experiment.
+Hand written notes require scanning and encoding into images or PDF to share, and would require transcribing.
+This is time consuming, and fragile, as the process can easily be lost.
+Another example of fragile and time consuming is writing in bespoke software encoded in a binary format that cannot be read by other softwares.
+An extreme example might be that the data is recorded using a complex punch card system that is systematically documented; but no one can read punch cards anymore.
+This type of problem can result from trying to optimise too early.

 **The Spaceship**

+A robust process is good because it will stand the test of time, and is easy to share.
+However, a time consuming process is costly.
+An important fact to consider when designing a system that is robust and time consuming is the overal reward for reproducibility.
+For example, randomized control trials for a new drug would have great benefits for reproducibility as the reward/cost is high - a new drug can have positive health benefits, and is also very expensive to repeat, and equally, the drug trial can have dire effects (severe illness or death), and so must have a high standard for reproducibility. **This interaction of importance of data and time spent** means that it is worthwhile to think about the use of time for the experiment/context - we need to consider things in regards to risk and impact.
+In this instance, an RCT is high risk and high impact, whereas a small experiment with low risk and low impact might not have a worthwhile tradeoff for time spent to create a robust system.

+On the other hand, if the experiment involves using existing data and combining it in an interesting way, for example pulling twitter data from different sources at different times.
+This documentation should be kept relatively simple and not overcomplicated, as it is cheap to repeat, and the cost and reward could be low.

+Two was to think of the spaceship are the "light aeroplance" and the "heavy falcon".

 "light aeroplace / glider"

 Data with an accompanying human readable README file that describes the data and a machine readable format for reading in the data.